- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 To minimize data loss risks, it is important to choose file-sharing protocols that prioritize security, encryption, access control, compatibility, and reliability.
 Regularly updating the firmware of the NAS device and implementing other security measures like strong passwords and regular backups can also help mitigate the risks.

-Although NAS Vess 1730s can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS Vess 1730s can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -